wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 To persist your updates to the reading list, provision a MySQL database on a cloud-based platform.
 For example, see [AWS Documentation - Provision a database](https://aws.amazon.com/getting-started/hands-on/inventory-system-for-gaming-app-with-amazon-aurora-serverless/3/).

-To allow Choreo to interact with the database, allow-list the following client IPs:
+To allow Choreo to interact with the database, add the following IPs to the allow-list of the provisioned database:

     - 20.22.170.144/28
     - 20.22.170.176/28